 What is it about snowboarding that can change your whole life?
 How can sliding down a hill on a piece of wood become a lifelong passion?

-Set up, progress, have fun – the key ingredients of snowboarding
+The key ingredients of snowboarding

 There is much more to snowboarding than we realize just by looking at someone riding on a snowboard down the slope.

-Don’t get comfortable with what you already know, you’ll miss the satisfaction that comes from learning new things.
+Don’t get comfortable with what you already know.
+You’ll miss the satisfaction that comes from learning new things.

 Combine your carefully selected setup with your progress challenges and have endless fun on the slope.

-Your way of riding creates your own expression and experiences.
+Your way of riding creates your expression and experiences.
 Laid down carve.
 Surfing pow.
 Feel of the stomped trick.
 Riding with friends.
 You and the mountain.